Canon 1D X vs Sony A9

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX does not offer wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X and the Sony A9?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X: